-If the UK leaves the EU without an agreement on 31 October 2019, the “no deal” or “hard Brexit” scenario, then UK & EU businesses will have to apply customs, excise and VAT procedures to goods traded between the UK & EU in the same way that already applies for goods imported from outside the EU.
+When the Transition period ends on 31 December 2020, then UK & EU businesses will have to apply customs, excise and VAT procedures to goods traded between the UK & EU in the same way that already applies for goods exported to outside the EU.

-This step-by-step guide is intended to help businesses understand the key actions they will need to carry out in order to continue trading between the UK & EU in the event that the UK leaves the EU without an agreement, or if the UK leaves the EU and customs procedures are applicable (i.e. no Customs Union)
+This step-by-step guide is intended to help businesses understand the key actions they will need to carry out in order to continue trading between the UK & EU from 1 January 2021.

 1) Register for an EORI number